 Scaling a platform co-op: easier said than done

-While some of these cooperatively owned and managed entities may thrive and grow to significant scale, a key challenge facing the platform cooperative movement (and any digital platform startup for that matter) is how to finance growth to a level sufficient to benefit from the kind of network effects and economies of scale that dominant platforms leverage to drive further subscriber growth and more intense and prolonged engagement (and arguably, addiction), and that supports the increasingly sophisticated and opaque data extraction, analysis and algorithmic targeting and control systems that enable them to profitably monetize users’ attention.
+While some of these cooperatively owned and managed entities may thrive and grow to significant scale, a key challenge facing the platform cooperative movement (and any digital platform startup for that matter) is how to finance and manage growth to a scale sufficient to benefit from the network effects and scale economies that dominant platforms leverage to: 1) drive subscriber growth and engagement (and arguably, addiction) and; 2) develop sophisticated and largely opaque systems of data extraction and analysis and algorithm-based targeting and control, which enable these platforms to very profitably monetize users’ attention.

 As Evgeny Morozov put it in a December 3, 2016 opinion piece in the Guardian: